hashicorp/terraform-provider-azurerm/website/docs/r/data_protection_backup_instance_postgresql_flexible_server.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this Backup Instance PostgreSQL Flexible Server.
-Changing this forces a new Backup Instance PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 * `location` - (Required) The location of the source database.
-Changing this forces a new Backup Instance PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 * `vault_id` - (Required) The ID of the Backup Vault within which the PostgreSQL Flexible Server Backup Instance should exist.
-Changing this forces a new Backup Instance PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 * `database_id` - (Required) The ID of the source database.
-Changing this forces a new Backup Instance PostgreSQL Flexible Server to be created.
+Changing this forces a new resource to be created.

 * `backup_policy_id` - (Required) The ID of the Backup Policy.